-How many fluid ounces can you take on a plane depends on the size of the containers that is the main issue with regard to being able to take them through the TSA checkpoint rather than the fact that they are an aerosol.
+How many fluid ounces can you take on a plane depends on the size of the aerosol containers that is the main issue with being able to take them through the TSA checkpoint rather than the fact that they are an aerosol.

 Only aerosol cans that are 3.4oz/100ml or less in size, regardless of the amount of liquid they contain can go in your carry on bags.
-Generally, this means that aerosol cans should be packed in your checked bags since most aerosols contain substantially more liquid than this.
+Generally, this means that aerosols should be packed in your checked bags since most aerosols contain substantially more liquid than this.

-If you can, buy your deodorants and other toiletry aerosols in travel-size cans that are smaller than 3.4 oz (100ml), just like the one on the right in this picture above.
+If you can, buy your deodorants and other toiletry aerosols in travel-size cans that are smaller than 3.4 oz (100ml), just like the one on the right in this picture below.
 Travel size are allowed in your carry on luggage and will pass the security check.

 How to take aerosols through the TSA checkpoint

 The Transportation Security Administration rules apply to all liquids, including those contained in aerosols, and state that they must be separated from your carry on baggage and be placed in a transparent, resealable quart-sized bag in a separate bin.

 Only one quart-sized liquids bag is allowed per passenger.

 All aerosols larger than 3.4 ounces will be confiscated by airport security if you try to take them in your carry on bags.

 What type of aerosols can you take through the TSA checkpoint

 Provided they are in containers no larger than 3.4 ounces (100m) and in a quart-sized plastic bag, then you can take aerosol toiletry products containing most types of liquid through.